pgagrwl/pgagrwl/README.md

 - 👋 Hi, I’m @pgagrwl (Prayag Agrawal)
 - 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning Blockchain and ethereum development using Solidity
+- 🌱 I’m currently upskilling myself in solidity and smart contract security
 - 📫 You can reach me via email at "pgagrwl@gmail.com"

 <!---